xehpuk/codewars/which-are-in/README.md

 returns `[]`

 # Notes:
-Arrays are written in "general" notation.
+- Arrays are written in "general" notation.
 See "Your Test Cases" for examples in your language.

-In Shell bash `a1` and `a2` are strings.
+- In Shell bash `a1` and `a2` are strings.
 The return is a string where words are separated by commas.

-Beware: `r` must be without duplicates.
+- Beware: `r` must be without duplicates.
+- Don't mutate the inputs.

 ## Timeline
 - Created: 2015-03-15